mongodb/docs/source/includes/migration-pr-compose.rst

 * (Optional) Enabled authentication on your source deployment.

-  The migration process requires that authentication is enabled on your source cluster in AWS.
+  The migration process requires that authentication is enabled on your source cluster.
 See :manual:`Enable Auth </tutorial/enable-authentication>` for instructions on enabling authentication.
   You can verify that authentication is enabled on your source cluster using the :manual:`mongo </reference/program/mongo/>` command: